kjerandp/CoPilot/README.md

 * Map POCO models to tables including relationships (one-to-many and many-to-one relationships).
 * Author and execute SQL statements for CRUD operations.
 Related entities can be included for all operations, as long as they have a singular key defined.
 * Mapping of data from queries or stored procedures to dynamic objects or POCO classes
+* Solves the "1+N"-problem by fetching child records in a single query and then merging the data with the parent records when mapped
+* Support for limiting queries to only include specified columns when all you need is a subset of data from one or more tables.
+This will allow the database server to tweak its execution plans to reduce unnecessary table access.
+This is particularly useful if you only need data from columns that are indexed.
 * Perform mulitple write operations as a unit-of-work (database transaction)
-* Generate scripts to build database from model
+* Generate scripts to build database from model configurations

 ### Important Note
 This is still an early version and only works with MSSQL - use at your own risk!